Andros415/ColorPicker/README.md

 # ColorPicker
-A simple color picker with HTML and JavaScript
+A simple random color picker for text in JavaScript